pgroenbaek/tsre5-trainsimcom-fork-qt6/README.md

 **Note:** This is an experimental Qt6-based version of the Trainsim.com Fork.

-The more stable Qt5-based v0.8.00x version is [available here](https://github.com/eric-from-trainsim/TSRE5-Trainsim.Com-Fork).
+The stable Qt5-based v0.8.00x version is [available here](https://github.com/eric-from-trainsim/TSRE5-Trainsim.Com-Fork).

 This is based off the v0.7.012 codebase as of January 2024.
 There are multiple changes in functionality that may or may not be present in future versions issued by Goku.